Before you start improving your credit score with Credit IQ, it's important to understand what your credit report and credit score are.Read More

 No. Credit IQ is free and no credit card information is required to sign up.

 How often is my score updated?

-Your credit score in Credit IQ will be updated automatically weekly.
+Your score will be updated automatically each week.

 Will accessing Credit IQ ‘ping’ my credit and potentially lower my credit score?